EthanEDev/reactjs-signup-form/README.md

 ## Contact

-If you have any questions, feel free to reach out to me via GitHub issues.
+If you have any questions, feel free to reach out to me via GitHub issues or at [ethan.ekhtiyar@gmail.com](mailto:ethan.ekhtiyar@gmail.com).